 The dataset which the experiment was conducted with is a real industry standard dataset with regards to features.
 It is expected however that the pharmaceutical companies have datasets in one or more orders of magnitude larger.
 Since both the computational and the memory complexity of t-SNE are O(n2) larger datasets will not be manageable on a single machine and a distributed algorithm will have to be utilized.

 List of Publications

-Yosipof, A.; Kaspi, O.; Majhi, K.; Senderowitz, H., Visualization Based Data Mining for Comparison Between Two Solar Cell Libraries.
-Molecular Informatics 2016, 35, 622-628.
+"The Big Data Challenge in Drug Design: Data Visualization", Poster presented before the MuTaLig COST ACTION, WG meeting 2016, Budapest (HU), Nov 19-20 2016